bign8/chive-show/README.md

 *A collection of your favorite Chive images (taylored specifically for you)*

 Ever want a safe for work slideshow of the images from *"Probably the best site in the World"*?
-Well now you can enjoy these amazing images without the distractions apparent when viewing them within their original context.
+Well now you can enjoy these amazing images without the distractions when viewing them within their original context.

 # Features
 - Awesome UI and UX